 The typical insurance payout for a multi-vehicle accident is quite high.
 This is precisely why auto insurance companies assign experienced auto accident investigators to such claims.
 The drivers who are at-fault rarely admit they acted in a negligent manner.
 The investigator is tasked with trying to pinpoint the underlying cause of the accident and identifying the driver responsible for the damage.

 You need a savvy lawyer on your side to prove another driver’s negligence is responsible for your injuries and the damage to your vehicle.
 This is a difficult task that requires the assistance of a proven legal professional.
 When you contact us, our legal team will listen carefully and learn all the details to help determine the best case scenarios regarding your case.

 We will also deal directly with the insurance company, represent you in a court of law if necessary, and help you obtain the most compensation you deserve.

-Car Accident Attorneys in Arizona and New Mexico You Can Trust
+Car Accident Attorneys in Arizona, New Mexico and Tennessee You Can Trust

-When it comes to Arizona and New Mexico car accidents, you can’t be careful enough.
+When it comes to Arizona, New Mexico and Tennessee car accidents, you can’t be careful enough.
 Interactions with insurance companies, opposing counsel and the judge have the potential to shape the outcome of your case.
 You need top-notch attorneys in your corner.
 Give us a call toll-free at 844-977-1900.
 Our offices are open from 8 a.m. to 5 p.m., but we’ll take your call 24/7.
 You can also contact us now through our website’s LiveChat feature.